cmac-duke/physical-computing/_docs/tutorials/hello-pi.md

 <img src="{{ "/images/hello_pi/checkgpio.jpg" | prepend: site.baseurl }}{{ img }}" alt="">

-Well also need MQTT.
-MQTT is a internet protocol that allows connected devices to speak to eachother.
-Well cover this later as well.
-For now we'll install it with
+GPIO is a library that allows us to interact directly with the pins of our board.
+The GPIO library is relatively straitforward to use.
 ```
 pip install paho-mqtt
 ```